-- 157. Section 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 states that in considering whether to grant planning permission for development which affects a listed building or its setting, the Local Planning Authority shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
-The nearest listed buildings (Grade II) to the site are the Water Tower on Lambs Lane and the Almshouses at the junction of Rampton Road and Oakington Road. - 158.
-The Water Tower is located a significant distance from the site and the development would not result in harm to its setting.
+- 169. The Heritage Officer has confirmed that the application is supported by a sound Heritage Statement and the application under Regulation 5A of the Town and Country (Procedures) Order 2015, a copy of the press notice advising of advertisement has been forwarded to English Heritage who have not formally commented on this application. - 170.
+Section 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 states that in considering whether to grant planning permission for development which affects a listed building or its setting, the Local Planning Authority shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
+The nearest listed buildings (Grade II) to the site are the Water Tower on Lambs Lane and the Almshouses at the junction of Rampton Road and Oakington Road. - 171.
+The Water Tower is located a significant distance from the site and the development would not result in harm to its setting. - 172.
 Whilst the works are required to the roundabout adjacent to the Almshouses, do have an impact on the listed building in relation to water and noise it is considered to be less than substantial harm.
-The acidic water can be mitigate by the regular maintenance of the gullies, and should flooding occur on very rare occasions, the frequency would not result in significant harm to the listed building.
+The acidic water can be mitigated by the regular maintenance of the gullies, and the new improvements to the roundabout should significant reduce the occurrence, however, should flooding occur on very rare occasions, the frequency would not result in significant harm to the listed building.
 It would occur on so few occasions it would be considered as deminimus.
 In relation to the issue of noise, the level of activity associated with the improvement to the roundabout raise the possibility of damage to the listed building through vibration.
 It is difficult to prove, due to the level of traffic anticipated and when there is already an impact on the buildings by the proximity of the existing road and traffic that cause noise and disturbance.
 The alterations in the design are not significant enough to exacerbate the issue to a level where significant harm could be considered.
 This limited less than substantial harm is considered to be outweighed by the benefits of the scheme in terms of a significant number of dwellings towards housing land supply in the District.